andmanousakis/PhysioAI/README.md

 ## Important Notes

-Avoid running multiple Python environments (e.g., both venv and conda's base) simultaneously.
+1. Avoid running multiple Python environments (e.g., both venv and conda's base) simultaneously.
 This can cause Python to mix paths, resulting in unexpected errors.

+2. You need an OpenAI API key.